 Yesterday I presented research from my publication, Work-based Learning, Web Media Production & the Social Media sector: A case study at the Middlesex University’s Institute for work-based learning.
 Below is the presentation.

 I recently rescued the Snub TV titles, which I’d worked on with the prolific graphic and record sleeve designer, Vaughan Oliver, from a ropey VHS tape found in the dark recesses of my attic.
 Back in the late 1980s, early 1990s I worked as a motion graphic designer for a company that provided digital compositing facilities; a much sought after service in the early days of digitally produced graphics.
 Consequentially, the company was very popular with print and album covers designers.

 One of the heavy users was Vaughan Oliver, who produced some of the most inspired, distinctive and striking album art of the period through his company V23.
 A large portion of album covers were commissioned by 4AD, one of UKs most exciting and experimental record companies.
-I was an admirer of his work and his creativity and I enjoyed the music contained on the discs inside the cover he designed too, particularly music produced by bands such as Pixies and the Cocteau Twins.
+I was an admirer of his work and his creativity.
+I also enjoyed the music contained on the discs inside the covers he designed too, particularly music produced by bands such as Pixies and the Cocteau Twins.

 Today my case study article for is published in the journal Higher Education, Skills and Work-Based Learning.
 The article, ‘Work-based learning for the creative industries: A case study of the development of BA (Hons) web design and social media’, highlights the knowledge and insight gained building a work-based learning (WBL) degree apprenticeship developed through the Higher Education Funding Council for England Catalyst Fund.